 All-in-all, when you consider the inconveniences caused by extra fees and long shipping times, you get a clearer picture of why Canadian customers are less likely to convert when it comes to cross-border shopping.

-Section 321 and the benefits of fulfilling your American orders from Canada
+Section 321 and the benefits of fulfilling and shipping orders from Canada

 Duties and fees are not just barriers to reaching your potential customers in Canada.
 As you may already know, duties and fees on imported inventory from overseas can also drive up costs and retail prices.